sujanshanmugaraj/sujanshanmugaraj/README.md

 <h1 align="center">Hi 👋, I'm Sujan S</h1>

-Hello!
-I am **SUJAN S**, a Data Science Student at PSG College of Technology, Coimbatore.
+A Data Science Student at PSG College of Technology, Coimbatore.
 ## 🙋‍♂️ About Me

 I'm passionate about **Artificial Intelligence**, **Machine Learning**, **Data science** and **Software Development**, with a strong drive to turn complex problems into smart, scalable solutions.